 For example, an enterprise with a large campus could have the following situation:

 - San Francisco Police Department and San Jose Police Department are the appropriate PSAPs

 - San Francisco Police Department and San Jose Police Department are served by the same 911 network service provider

 - However, San Francisco Police Department and San Jose Police Department are served by different E911 selective routers operated by that same 911 network service provider!

 This type of situation would require two separate interface points, one per E911 selective router.
 The information pertaining to the E911 selective router territories is generally kept by the incumbent LEC, and the local account representative for that LEC should be able to provide an enterprise customer with the pertinent information.
 Many LECs also provide the services of 911 subject matter experts who can consult with their own account representatives on the proper mapping of 911 access services.

-The physical size of the campus puts some of the buildings in different PSAP jurisdictions,
+- The physical size of the campus puts some of the buildings in different PSAP jurisdictions, and

 Note Some of the information required to establish the geographical territories of PSAPs and E911 selective routers is available online or from various competitive local exchange carrier (CLEC) information web sites.
 (For example, https://clec.att.com/clec/hb/shell.cfm?section=782 provides some valuable data about the territory covered by AT&T in California and Nevada.)
 However, Cisco strongly recommends that you obtain proper confirmation of the appropriate interface points from the LEC prior to the design and implementation phases of 911 call routing.